kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 to retrieve metadata on the allocated blocks of a single snapshot, or the changed blocks between a pair of snapshots of the same volume.
-A number of custom resources are proposed to enable a Kubernetes backup application to create a **snapshot session** with which to *directly connect* to such a service.
+A number of custom resources are proposed to enable a Kubernetes backup application to create a **snapshot session** with which to ***directly connect*** to such a service.
 This direct connection results in a minimal load on the Kubernetes API server, one that is definitely not proportional to the amount of metadata transferred or the sizes of the volumes and snapshots involved.

-A Kubernetes backup application obtains a snapshot session by creating an instance of a [CSISnapshotSessionAccess](#csisnapshotsessionaccess) custom resource, specifying a set of VolumeSnapshot objects in some Namespace.
+A Kubernetes backup application establishes a snapshot session by creating an instance of a [CSISnapshotSessionAccess](#csisnapshotsessionaccess) custom resource, specifying a set of VolumeSnapshot objects in some Namespace.
-The application will poll the CR until it reaches a terminal state (`Ready` or `Failed`).
+The application must poll the CR until it reaches a terminal state of `Ready` or `Failed`.

 The [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR
 will validate its creator's authority to create the CR and to access the set of VolumeSnapshots.
-It will then search for the [SnapshotMetadata](#the-snapshotmetadata-service-api) service of the CSI driver for these VolumeSnapshots.
+It will then search for a [SnapshotMetadata](#the-snapshotmetadata-service-api) service in the CSI driver for these VolumeSnapshots.
-On success, the TCP endpoint and CA certificate of a [SnapshotMetadata](#the-snapshotmetadata-service-api) service and an opaque **snapshot session token** is set in its result.
+On success, the TCP endpoint and CA certificate of the [SnapshotMetadata](#the-snapshotmetadata-service-api) service and an opaque **snapshot session token** is set in its result.

 The backup application will establish trust with the specified CA, and then use the specified TCP endpoint to directly make TLS gRPC calls to the CSI [SnapshotMetadata](#the-snapshotmetadata-service-api) service.
-The service RPC calls all require the the snapshot session token and the names of the Kubernetes VolumeSnapshot objects involved along with other optional parameters.
+All RPC calls in the service require that the snapshot session token and the names of the Kubernetes VolumeSnapshot objects involved be specified, along with other optional parameters.
 The RPC calls each return a gRPC stream through which the metadata can be recovered.